FX-Wizard/deadline-rfdk-template/README.md

-# Welcome to your CDK Python project!
+# Deadline RFDK Template

-This is a blank project for CDK development with Python.
+This is a basic RFDK template written in Python for deploying a render farm in AWS.

+RFDK itself is built on top of CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.